Sometimes, we need to test the health of your unborn baby. The Prenatal Diagnosis Center offers the following tests:

 - A NST is considered reassuring if the fetal heart rate increases at least 15 beats per minute over the baseline (between 120 and 160 beats per minute), lasting at least 15 seconds, within a 20-minute timeframe.
 This is called a "reactive NST."

-- A high score of 8 to 10 means your baby is in good condition inside the womb.
+- A high score of eight to 10 means your baby is in good condition inside the womb.

-- A low score of 0 to 4 usually means that your baby needs to be delivered.
+- A low score of zero to four usually means that your baby needs to be delivered.

-- A score of 6 usually requires a repeat test within 24 hours.
+- A score of six usually requires a repeat test within 24 hours.